Fusang: The Americas

 This 1753 map by the French cartographer Philippe Buache locates Fusang ("Fou-sang des Chinois", 'Fusang of the Chinese') north of California, in the area of British Columbia.

 According to some historians such as Charles Godfrey Leland and Joseph de Guignes (Le Fou-Sang des Chinois est-il l'Amérique?
 Mémoires de l'Académie des Inscriptions et Belles Lettres, tome 28, Paris, 1761), the distances which are given by Huishen (20,000 Chinese li) would mean that Fusang is located on the west coast of the American continent, when the ancient Han-period definition of the Chinese li is taken into account.
 Some 18th-century European maps locate Fusang north of California, in the area of British Columbia.
 An American location does not match with the claim that horses were sighted (because horses did not exist in either North or South America at that time) nor does it match with the claim that deer were domesticated and milked.

 Fusang was mentioned in a map of Marco Polo's voyages to the Far East which was supposedly made (or copied) by his family, the map includes the Kamchatka Peninsula and Alaska.
-The map has been dated to the 15th or 16th century, which means that at best, it is a copy of the original map.
-However, the ink wasn't dated, so it's also possible that Alaska could've been added later on when the existence of it became known.
+The map has been dated to the 15th or 16th century, which means that at best it is a copy of the original map.
+However, the ink was not dated, so it is also possible that Alaska could have been added later on when its existence became known.